 It’s like, he's describing these details: first he's in the restaurant waiting for her to finish polishing the spoons to close down, then they're getting in the car and she opens her purse.
 And like, yeah OK, he's saying she's cleaning spoons and opening her purse, but that's not what he's saying.

 I think Joni Mitchell is amazing at that also.

-Definitely, she's one of my favorites.
+Definitely, she's one of my favourites.

 I love the line on “My Old Man”: “The frying pan's too wide.”
 You don't need anything more than that; it's so clever, such a skill.
 To be able to evoke what you want to evoke without actually saying the thing.

 Gosh, Joni is actually so masterful with it.
 It's pretty incredible.
 Being able to articulate that thing we can all experience and relate to, and saying it, and it doesn't mean it's complicated… that's the thing.
 It's not about it being more flowery or decorative or even intellectual.
 It's actually just finding this little secret key into this portal of energy where things just line up, The eye, just like this magic spark.

 Also, something in Joni Mitchell that I observe in Big Thief is when the music sort of mirrors and enhances the words she is saying.
 I was wondering what the process is for you, do you write lyrics and music after each other or in tandem?
 Because it really emotionally lifts the entire piece.

 Usually, the music comes first: I'm sitting with my guitar, and for the most part, the guitar inspires me so much.
 Just feeling the vibrations through my body or finding a chord progression that gives me a feeling or serves as an outlet for something you are feeling – it's already enhancing this entire vibe that is already supporting itself.
 It's saying something that I don't know how to say and then the words trickle out of that.